maiskt/hackathon.github.io/docs/10-Loans.md

 + No

 ## LOAN_COOP
-Ever borrowed money or used credit from a cooperative.
+Ever borrowed money or used credit from a cooperative: counts respondents who have ever purchased something using a cooperative.

 Levels: